 Who doesn’t enjoy a good massage?
 It eases those nagging aches and pains, relaxing tense and tightened muscles and joints.
-Sometimes it may be hard to find the time or money to arrange an appointment with a massage therapist as often as you’d like.

 Rather than a pair of hands, a tennis ball may be used to massage your aching body.
 The tennis ball gets into those tight areas working into the deep layers of muscle and connective tissue, allowing your muscles to contract and stretch.